 Garmisch-Partenkirchen Skiable Terrain for Experts

+Even though the majority of the pistes in the resorts are for intermediates there are some exhilarating runs advanced skiers can try out too.
 Long runs, like the Kandahar downhill course leading to the valley, will surely challenge most experts.
 Experienced skiers can also venture to the Kreuzeck slopes or the Alpspitz’ higher area and discover some off-piste runs.